Frequently Asked Questions

 All of our students from pre-K through 12th grade meet on Tuesdays.
 Our students in grades 5 - 12 have the option of attending class on Thursdays as well.

-Is Aquinas Columbus a school?
+Is Aquinas Columbus Homeschool Community a school?

 During our community day, we cover different subjects at different levels.

-What is not covered by Aquinas Columbus?
+What is not covered by Aquinas Columbus Homeschool Community?

 Is what is covered on the community day enough?
 In other words, do I need to add more to the week in terms of curriculum at home?

-Is there homework with Aquinas Columbus curriculum?
+Is there homework with Aquinas Columbus Homeschool Community curriculum?

 The resources provided by Schola Rosa are extremely valuable as they pair with what your students will be learning during the community day, and provide a nice skeleton or baseline which you can always fall back on.
 That said, we have families that use most of the Schola Rosa Curriculum, some of it, or none of it at home.
 Again, families are asked to complete all the language arts homework each week and listen to and work on memorizing the memory work.